Exploring Artistry & Identity: Q&A with First Nations Artist Beau Pennefather Motlop

 The iPad was projected up on a huge wall where all the people at the show could see, and I taught myself the digital world and now it’s the way I go.
 Since then, I realized the possibilities and the capabilities of this program that I use now.
 Ever since then, I still get commissioned for acrylic artworks, but digital is the primary medium I use now.

-How did the process start of designing a piece of artwork for healthcare Australia?
+How did the process start of designing a piece of artwork for Healthcare Australia?

-I knew that Healthcare Australia had healthcare workers that travelled a lot to communities around Australia.
+I knew that Healthcare Australia had healthcare workers who travelled a lot to communities around Australia.
 I knew that you especially went to the Torres Strait, and I know that the healthcare in these areas is really lacking, and I know HCA was doing some incredible work in those communities.

 I know from all my aunties and uncles and grandmas and granddads that have passed and are still here without that support, they would really struggle in the community.
 It was a struggle in general, really.
-So I had an idea about where I wanted to go with the piece, but knowing the stuff that you guys do really made me put in a lot, and I find it hard to articulate the word I want to use because I get so passionate.
+So I had an idea about where I wanted to go with the piece, but knowing the stuff that you guys do really made me put in a lot, and I find it hard to articulate the words I want to use because I get so passionate.
 But, I guess you could say it’s another dimension of creating.
-When you’re really happy with what an organization is doing, just making sure everything links and flows and goes together really well is how I envision you guys would be when you go into community.
+When you’re really happy with what an organisation is doing, just making sure everything links and flows and goes together really well is how I envision you guys would be when you go into the community.
 I wanted the artwork to flow.
 Like you guys would go in and then flow and then work together.

 So that’s kind of the picture I had in my head when I was creating it.
 I think what you’re doing there, what you guys are doing there, is a huge step in the right direction with the Scrubs and asking me for art.